fandm-college/rcs.github.io/access/README.md

 Once terminal is running you can connect to the system using the `ssh` command as in `ssh userName@system.fandm.edu`.
 For example, `ssh aweaver29@rcs-sc.fandm.edu`

 In order to access graphical applications remotely you should install [XQuartz](https://www.xquartz.org/).
 The ssh command then changes slightly with the addition of the `-Y` flag as in `ssh -Y aweaver29@rcs-sc.fandm.edu`.

 ## Windows setup

-For Windows machines we recommend installing MobaXterm Home Edition found [here](https://mobaxterm.mobatek.net/download.html).
+For Windows machines we recommend installing [MobaXterm Home Edition](https://mobaxterm.mobatek.net/download.html).

 Once you have installed MobaXterm....